-A bus driver was killed in India's Tamil Nadu when object fell from sky Saturday
+A bus driver was killed in India's Tamil Nadu when an object fell from sky

-If the object is confirmed to be a meteorite – a fragment of a comet or asteroid that has fallen to Earth – the death would be the first fatality from a meteorite on record, it is believed.
+If the object had been, or is, confirmed to be a meteorite – a fragment of a comet or asteroid that has fallen to Earth – the death would be the first fatality from a meteorite on record, it is believed.

-P. K. Senthil Kumari, the police chief in Vellore district in the southern Indian state of Tamil Nadu, told CNN that the object struck the grounds of an engineering school at about midday Saturday, making a loud noise and leaving an impact crater about 60 cm (2 feet) deep.
+P. K. Senthil Kumari, the police chief in Vellore district in the southern Indian state of Tamil Nadu, had told CNN that the object struck the grounds of an engineering school at about midday Saturday, making a loud noise and leaving an impact crater about 60 centimeters (2 feet) deep.

 The resulting blast killed a 40-year-old named Kamaraj, who worked as a bus driver on the campus of the Bharathidasan Engineering College, the police chief said.
 Like many in the state, the victim only used one name.

 Tamil Nadu’s state government released a statement on the incident Sunday, describing it as a meteorite strike and offering 100,000 rupees ($1471) in compensation to the victim’s family.

 In 2013, a large meteor exploded over the Russian region of Chelyabinsk, producing a huge flash and shock wave, and showering the territory below with many small meteorites.